behreajj/CamZup/README.md

 ### Structure

-Cam Z-Up is split into three packages: `pfriendly`, `core` and `kotlin`.
+Cam Z-Up is split into three packages: `core`, `pfriendly` and `kotlin`.
 The `pfriendly` package contains code compatible with Processing's API.
 Inside it, you'll find four graphics renderers:

 - `Yup3`, which extends `PGraphicsOpenGL`, similar to `P3D`;
 - `Zup3`, which also extends `PGraphicsOpenGL`;